NOTE 14 - STOCKHOLDERS' EQUITY (DEFICIT)

 On March 11, 2016, the Board adopted the plan and the shareholders approved the plan during the annual shareholders meeting on April 21, 2016.
 On May 27, 2016, the Company filed a registration statement for the securities planned to be issued under the plan which became effective at that date.

 The 2016 Equity Incentive Plan (the 2016 Plan) provides for the issuance of up to 228,571 shares of our common stock.
-The purpose of the Plan is to assist the Company in attracting and retaining key employees, directors and consultants and to provide incentives to such individuals to align their interests with those of our stockholders.
-In March 2018, the Board of Directors approved an increase in the total amount of shares or share equivalents that could be issued under the plan to 2,500,000.
+The purpose of the Plan is to assist the Company in attracting and retaining key employees, directors and consultants and to provide incentives to such individuals to align their interests with those of our stockholders. (see Note 18)

 The 2016 Plan is administered by the Compensation Committee of the Board, which currently consists of two members of the Board, each of whom is a non-employee director within the meaning of Rule 16b-3 promulgated under the Exchange Act and an outside director within the meaning of Code Section 162(m).
 Among other things, the compensation committee has complete discretion, subject to the express limits of the 2016 Plan, to determine the directors, employees and nonemployee consultants to be granted an award, the type of award to be granted the terms and conditions of the award, the form of payment to be made and/or the number of shares of common stock subject to each award, the exercise price of each option and base price of each stock appreciation right (SAR), the term of each award, the vesting schedule for an award, whether to accelerate vesting, the value of the common stock underlying the award, and the required withholding, if any.
 The Compensation Committee may amend, modify or terminate any outstanding award, provided that the participants consent to such action is required if the action would impair the participants rights or entitlements with respect to that award.
 The Compensation Committee is also authorized to construe the award agreements and may prescribe rules relating to the 2016 Plan.
 Notwithstanding the foregoing, the compensation committee does not have any authority to grant or modify an award under the 2016 Plan with terms or conditions that would cause the grant, vesting or exercise thereof to be considered nonqualified deferred compensation subject to Code Section 409A.